JungMinu/AvetisG.github.io/_posts/2015-07-06-dont-take-code-reviews-personally.md

 An individual with a vision towards mastery of the craft always has a mind of an apprentice, always looking for ways to grow, always looking for ways to improve his or her skills.

-At this point code review becomes just just another tool to sharpen up one's skills and continue the journey towards mastery.
+At this point code review becomes just another tool to sharpen up one's skills and continue the journey towards mastery.